 Fukushima 4-year-old missing in Japan thyroid-cancer records

 Sakiyama, who has sat on government panels to investigate the Fukus... .
 FILE - In this March 13, 2011 file photo, residents evacuated from the areas surrounding the tsunami-damaged Fukushima Dai-ichi nuclear power plant are checked for radiation exposure in Koriyama, Fukushima Prefecture, no...
-TOKYO - A child diagnosed with thyroid cancer after the Fukushima nuclear accident is missing from government checkup records, an aid group said Friday, raising questions about the thoroughness and transparency of the screenings.
+The Oklahoma Bar Association is investigating an ethics complaint against former state Attorney General Scott Pruitt, now administrator of the Environmental Protection Agency.

 Discussions